CEMeNT-PSAAP/MCDC/docs/source/user_guide/tallies.rst

    )
    simulation.set_tallies([angular_flux_tally])

-The resulting tally contains 32 polar-angle bins in each spatial bin.
+The dimensionless polar-cosine boundaries produce 32 angular bins in each spatial bin.
+Azimuthal boundaries, when supplied with ``azi``, are in radians.
 A reference direction can be supplied with ``polar_reference``; its default is the positive z direction.
+Time-filter boundaries are in seconds.

 Surface-crossing Tallies
 ------------------------